 The OCEL works with students and student organizations to assist them in developing connections and partnerships with Georgetown’s non-profit organizations.
-We encourage students to move beyond Southwestern’s campus and be active citizens within the community through volunteering, direct action, sustained projects, advocacy and activism.
+The goal of our office is to encourage students to move beyond Southwestern’s campus and be active citizens within the community through volunteering, direct action, sustained projects, advocacy, and engagement.

 Community-Engaged Learning (CEL) encourages students to apply academic skills and knowledge to address a community need, issue, or problem and to enhance student learning.
 Typically, most of the community-engaged learning partnerships take place in and around Georgetown.

 CEL is a form of teaching and learning in which students engage in structured service and action that is responsive to community needs, provides mutually beneficial experience for students and community partners, and is designed to include critical analysis and reflection linking service to academic, cluster, and discipline-specific learning goals.

 EDU40-234 Schools, Society and Diversity